-Rule Group Critical Questions Project Names Where and how should hardwood conversion projects be conducted, and what are the ecological outcomes?
+Rule Group Critical Questions Project Names Where and h Where and how should hardwood conversion projects be conducted, and what are the ecological outcomes?
 How effective are different hardwood conversion treatments in reestablishing conifers in hardwood-dominated riparian stands?
-Riparian Hardwood Conversion Project Program Research Questions When is hardwood conversion in riparian stands operationally feasible, and what are the economic costs and benefits of the hardwood conversion treatments?
-What effects do hardwood conversion treatments in riparian stands have on shade, stream temperature, and LWD Riparian Hardwood Conversion Project - Temperature Component recruitment?
-Annotated Bibliography: Riparian Hardwood Conversion1
+Riparian Hardwood Conversion When is hardwood conversion in riparian stands operationally feasible, and what are the economic costs benefits of the hardwood conversion treatments?
+Project Research Questions What effects do hardwood conversion treatments in riparian stands have on shade, stream temperature, and LWD recruitment?
+Riparian Hardwood Conversion Project - Temperature Component Annotated Bibliography: Riparian Hardwood Conversion1 What is the effect of hardwood conversion practices on stream temperature as a function of buffer width and length of stream treated?
+Ecology Water Temperature Modeling Project